mdshoeb2050/JS-A2Z-Series/JS_by_CN/Module-4/topics.md

 1. **DOM**
    - Summary
-   - Dom is a representation of logical structure of a web page.
+   - DOM is a representation of logical structure of a web page.
 2. **Accessing DOM**
    - Summary
    - JS uses DOM to manipulate the webpage.
    - document.documentElement , window.document(print overall html structure )
    - window.screen (All the details regarding browser screen)
    - Every elements have lots of property , understand one by one
+   - API : interface b/w user & application,
-   - API : interface b/w somebody else, code written by somebody else.
+   - API : code written by somebody else.
    - API makes things easy for us.
    - DOM serve as a programming API for us.
 3. **Fetching Elements**
    - Summary
-   - `document.getElementById('')` ,`document.getElementByTagName('')`,`document.getElementByTagName('')`, `heading.style.color='red'`
+   - `document.getElementById('')` ,`document.getElementByTagName('')`, `heading.style.color='red'`
    - store Result and manipulate according to your needs.
    - Access document elements by using CSS selectors
    - `document.querySelector('#id')` ,`document.querySelector('.class')`,`document.querySelectorAll('.class') `